CadenzaProject/cadenzaproject.github.io/docs/cadenza2/Rebalancing Classical/cc2_rebalance_data.md

 ### A.1 Training and validation data

 Training requires a large amount of audio data and there is not enough recordings of classical music ensembles with isolated instruments.
 Consequently, for training we are providing music ensembles synthesised from scores.

+- EnsembleSet [1]
-For string ensembles, we are using part of the EnsembleSet dataset [3], which contains 80 pieces from classical 17 composers.
+  - This contains 80 pieces from classical 17 composers.
 EnsembleSet has renders for 11 different instruments.

-**OUR DATASET**
+We're using the string parts.
+- CadenzaWoodwind
+  - A new data set we've created in a similar way to EnsembleSet but for five woodwind instruments (flute, clarinet, oboe, alto saxophone and bassoon).
+See Appendix A below.

 ### A.2 Evaluation (test) set

-The evaluation dataset are extracted from:
+The evaluation dataset are created using:
-- BACH10 [1], and
+- BACH10 [2], and
-- University of Rochester multi-modal music performance (URMP) [2].
+- University of Rochester multi-modal music performance (URMP) [3].

 BACH10 has 10 four-part J.S.
 Bach chorales performed on bassoon, clarinet, alto saxophone and violin.
 The URMP dataset a total of 44 duets, trios, quartets and quintets.
 The pieces are from 19 composers, including: Mozart, Tchaikovsky and Beethoven.
 The pieces are performed by a combination of 14 different instruments.
 Due to their low representation in the evaluation datasets we excluded pieces featuring double bass, horn, trombone, trumpet and tuba.

+Both databases have mono recordings of isolated instruments in anechoic conditions.
+We have taken these and created stereo versions in small halls using convolution reverb based on ambisonic impulse responses from the [Openair database](https://www.openair.hosted.york.ac.uk/) [4].
+See Appendix B below.

 In the evaluation, each scene will be processed for a number of random test listeners.